Mihail Formuzal: Governor of Gagauzia

-On December 19, 2006, Mihail Formuzal, the elected Governor of Gagauzia, said that he intends to work constructively with the central authorities from Chișinău, which have been criticized several times during the campaign.
+On 19 December 2006, Mihail Formuzal, the elected governor of Gagauzia, said that he intends to work constructively with the central authorities from Chișinău, which have been criticized several times during the campaign.
 Formuzal also mentioned that he will not criticize or blame his predecessors, but will end all the projects started during their mandate.

-According to the legislation in force, after the announcement of the final official results by the Central Electoral Committee of Gagauzia, the mandate of the new Governor must be validated by the Comrat Court of Appeal.
-Subsequently, by presidential decree, the new Governor must be appointed as a member of the Government.
+According to the legislation in force, after the announcement of the final official results by the Central Electoral Committee of Gagauzia, the mandate of the new governor must be validated by the Comrat Court of Appeal.
+Subsequently, by presidential decree, the new governor must be appointed as a member of the Government.
 Therefore, after almost four years of absence, a representative of the opposition has appeared in the Cabinet, even if he did not have a portfolio.

+Personal life

-After his term as Governor of Gagauzia finished, Formuzal emigrated to Germany, where he currently resides.
+After his term as governor of Gagauzia finished, Formuzal emigrated to Germany, where he currently resides.
+Mihail Formuzal is married and has three children.